 Should You See a Dentist

-Tooth sensitivity that persists or that turns into pain means you’re due for a visit to your dentist.
+Tooth sensitivity that persists or that turns into pain means you’re due for a visit to your Sarasota dentist.
 This could be an indication that the inner pulp has somehow become infected.
-When this happens, the usual remedy is a root canal.
+When this happens, the usual remedy is a root canal in Sarasota, FL.
 Fortunately, advances in modern dentistry mean that today’s root canal procedures are less uncomfortable than their counterparts of the past.

 Please don’t hesitate to contact us at your convenience for more information on dental health issues or to set up an appointment.